Skip to content

 7. Vomiting can occur with heat stroke, and should be followed by liquids to help prevent dehydration.

-8. A body temperature of 104 or higher can be observed in individuals suffering from heat stroke.
+8. A body temperature of 104 degrees or higher can be observed in individuals suffering from heat stroke.

-Treatment of Heat Stroke
+Treatment of heat stroke

 • Alert a supervisor and call 911 immediately.